technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

 6. In the **Describe tab**, enter the description of the agent's purpose in natural language description.

-    In this exercise you will enter +++**An agent that assists users in finding popular learning paths and modules from Microsoft**+++.
+    In this exercise you will enter ++**An agent that assists users in finding popular learning paths and modules from Microsoft**++.

     ![](./media/image6.png)

-7. Click Submit to create the agent.
+7. Click Submit to preview the draft agent.

 8. A draft agent with initial configurations set will get auto saved.
     Review the auto-generated fields and make necessary adjustments.
 In